Engoo Blog Language Tips

 All I will say is that both sides are happy with the result.

-Jo's vague response lets Sam know the negotiation was successful without giving important business details that may be private.
+Joe's vague response lets Sam know the negotiation was successful without sharing important business details that may be private.

 Let's just say it cost more than my old one.
-That's a nice jacket that you're wearing.
+By the way, that's a nice jacket you're wearing.

 All I will say is that both sides are happy with the result.
 Anyway, how is business with you?

-Instead of refusing to answer or being vague, another thing you can do is ask the other person why they want this information from you.
+Instead of refusing to answer or being vague, you can ask the other person why they want this information from you.
 Be sure to do this with a smile and polite tone of voice.

 Charlie